sveco86/esp32-rainfall-sensor/README.md

 A robust, Wi-Fi-connected **ESP32 rainfall monitor** based on the **DFRobot SEN0575 tipping-bucket rain gauge**.
 The project measures rainfall accurately, handles Wi-Fi reconnects and DST automatically, and publishes live and hourly rainfall data to an MQTT broker for visualization (Home Assistant, Node-RED, Grafana, etc.).

+> ⚠️ **Project status:** This project is currently in the **testing and calibration phase**.
+> Hardware and software are functional, but behavior under long-term outdoor conditions and MQTT performance are still being validated.
+> Contributions and feedback are welcome!

 ---

 ## 📦 Features